canonical/certification-docs/Policy_Guide-16.04.rst

 For example, the network testing may move from iperf2 to iperf3, which will not affect testing or certification.
-Conversely, the addition of an Apachebench based Network test would constitute a suite change and would NOT gate current LTS certifications, but MAY become a blocker for future LTS releases.
+Conversely, the addition of an Apachebench based Network test would constitute a suite change and would *not* gate current LTS certifications, but MAY become a blocker for future LTS releases.

 Test Requirements Changes